Thick slices of cinnamon-vanilla french toast are filled with strawberries and sweet cream cheese and blanketed in powdered sugar in under 20 mins.

 For more great recipes, subscribe to Sweet Tea & Thyme!

 And let’s connect on social media through FACEBOOK, TWITTER and INSTAGRAM.
 I love getting to know you guys!

 - 1 loaf french bread, cut into 3 inch slices

 - 4 eggs

-- 1 tbsp whole milk or half and half
+- 1 tablespoon whole milk or half and half

-- 3 tbsp strawberry preserves or strawberry jam
+- 3 tablespoon strawberry preserves or strawberry jam

 - Maple Syrup, Powdered Sugar, Fruit, for topping.